rescriba01/tribute/README.md

 The output is placed in the `dist` directory, ready for deployment.

+## Deployment

+This project is automatically deployed to GitHub Pages using the built-in GitHub Actions workflow (`pages-build-deployment`).
+When changes are pushed to the main branch, GitHub Actions:

+1. Builds the project
+2. Deploys the built files to GitHub Pages

+The live site can be viewed at: https://rescriba01.github.io/tribute/

 ## File Size Comparison

 | File Type | Original Size | Minified Size | Reduction |